Funding and financial aid

 The list of available health insurance options for graduate students can be found here.

-We offer six degree programs: a BA in public policy (for upper-level undergraduate students), a two-year Master of Public Policy (48 credits), a one-year Master of Public Administration (30 credits), and three joint PhD programs in Public Policy and Economics or Political Science or Sociology.
+We offer six degree programs: a BA in public policy (for upper-level undergraduate students), a two-year Master of Public Policy (48 credits), a one-year (9-month) Master of Public Affairs (33 credits), and three joint PhD programs in Public Policy and Economics, Political Science, or Sociology.
 Our MPP program is the largest of these programs, admitting about 100 students per year.
-Six to twelve students enroll in the MPA each year; and the PhD program enrolls between four and six students annually.
+Twenty students enroll in the MPA each year; the PhD program enrolls between four and six students annually.

 The Ford School offers a balanced curriculum that exposes students to domestic and international policy, quantitative and qualitative policy analysis, management, and evaluation.
 We offer courses in the following areas: Social, Welfare & Labor Market Policy, Quantitative Analysis, International Policy, Economic Policy, and Public Management.
 In addition, we offer joint and dual degree programs with many other schools on campus like the Schools of Business, Law, Architecture & Urban Planning, Social Work, Public Health, Education, and Information.